 - Install a Smart Oil Gauge.
 As they say in business: what gets measured, gets managed.
-There is no good way of knowing what impact the improvements below will have on your heating oil consumption until you establish a baseline.
+Establish a baseline to determine how much the following steps save you.
 A Smart Oil Gauge will tell you – by the hour – how much oil your heating system is consuming.
-It will show you daily, weekly, monthly, and annual totals as well so you can see how much heating oil these improvements save you over time.
+It will show you daily, weekly, monthly, and annual totals as well.
+Track this to see how much heating oil these improvements save you over time.
 It also will alert you when your tank is low, so you can cut cancel your automatic delivery contract and start saving hundreds of dollars per year right away.

 - Install a Programmable WiFi Thermostat.
 Once you’ve gotten the usage data out of your Smart Oil Gauge, you can start to monitor your heating oil consumption throughout the day.
 You can see, for instance, how much oil you burn during the day when nobody is home.
 Then you can set the thermostat to automatically lower a few degrees during the day and see how much oil this saves you.
 With some systems, you may find that you burn more oil by adjusting the temperature – only a Smart Oil Gauge will give you this type of insight though.